 - Able to demonstrate mature judgment, initiative and critical thinking.

-- Leadership strength, strong interpersonal skills, willing team member and supportive colleague.
+- Strong interpersonal skills, willing team member and supportive colleague.

 - Flexibility, organization and can-do attitude